Bond market: Participants

 Because of the specificity of individual bond issues, and the lack of liquidity in many smaller issues, the majority of outstanding bonds are held by institutions like pension funds, banks and mutual funds.
 In the United States, approximately 10% of the market is held by private individuals.

+For banks' debt capital markets desk the definition of "customer" for the primary markets is not uniform across the department.